hosslikw/hosslikw.github.io/README.md

 This is a static website that displays artwork and links to usable tools for makers.
 The repository can be used as a template for those who similarly want to display their content online.

+The target audience for the template is begining web developers, artists, students and educators.

-## Installation
+## Usage

+click the "Use this template" button to get started.

-I use certain applications to create this site that are not dependencies but may also be useful to you.
-The following are some of the applications I use.
+I use certain applications when I am working on this project that you may find useful.
+They are not depependencies of this project but some like "Git" are highly recomended.
 - [VSCode](https://code.visualstudio.com/)
 - [Git](https://git-scm.com/)
 - [GitHub Desktop](https://desktop.github.com/)